Mo-637/Android-Linux-Bluetooth-Communication/README.md

 Now everything is set

-To open up a communication channel and server run sudo python rfcomm_server.py # Must include sudo to provide admin privileges.
+To open up a communication channel and server run

+'''
+sudo python rfcomm_server.py
+'''  >Must include sudo to provide admin privileges.